msayson/msayson.github.io/_posts/2016-07-16-using-jquery-to-show-or-hide-related-elements.markdown

 Javascript is perfect for this, as we can assign listeners to toggle the visibility of elements based on user interactions.

-I'll show one example of how to do this using JQuery, a popular Javascript library.
+I'll show a simple example of how to do this using JQuery, a popular Javascript library.

 We'll have a table with aggregate information about categories and subcategories, and write a script that toggles the visibility of Category X's subcategories when the user clicks on the Category X row.

 **Specification 1: All subcategory rows should be hidden by default.**

-**Specification 2: If the user clicks on Category X's row, all subcategory rows for Category X should be toggled in visibility.
+**Specification 2: If the user clicks on Category X's row, the visibility of its child rows should be toggled.
 Unrelated rows should not be affected.**

 #### HTML

-The key concept is that we need to be able to identify which HTML elements to toggle, based on which category the user selects.
-Assigning subcategory rows an HTML class which corresponds to their parent category will allow us to do this.
+Assigning subcategory rows an HTML class that corresponds to their parent category will allow us to identify which HTML elements to toggle when a user selects a parent row.

 We'll assign each category row a unique HTML id (eg. "category-a"), and assign each subcategory row an HTML class that can be derived from that id (eg. "category-a-subcategory").

-Our specification requires all subcategory rows to be hidden by default, so we'll also assign a shared CSS class of "subcategory-row".
+Our specification states that subcategory rows should be hidden by default, so we'll also assign a shared CSS class of "subcategory-row".

 {% highlight html %}
 <table class="table table-bordered">